 - Anticipated Employment dates: May 10, 2015 through August 22, 2015

 - Remuneration: $2,400 stipend and private residence hall room in McKay Village for the full employment period, $500 dining dollars, and additional training meals at limited times

-- The online application for the SHA position will be available from 8am on Monday, February 2, 2015 through 5pm on Monday, March 2, 2015.
+- The online application for the SHA position was available from 8am on Monday, February 2, 2015 through 5pm on Monday, March 2, 2015 and is now closed.